-- the founding group includes a member or advisor with significant fundraising expertise, and - the supplemental budgets based on exclusively public funding meet the Standard for Approval. - If a facility has been identified, it is expected to meet the needs of the education program and there are effective measures to ensure the health and safety of students.
-If no facility has been identified, the facilities plan details the plan and timeline for securing a facility before year one, and fully describes: - the criteria for evaluating facilities, including alignment with the Education Plan; - facilities options; - key support, e.g. charter support organizations, banks; - o community involvement; and - o financing requirements. - The facilities financing plan is based on realistic market expectations and includes contingencies in the case that the preferred financing method is unavailable.
+- the supplemental budgets based on exclusively public funding meet the Standard for Approval. - If a facility has been identified, it is expected to meet the needs of the education program and there are effective measures to ensure the health and safety of students.
+If no facility has been identified, the facilities plan details the plan and timeline for securing a facility before year one, and fully describes: - the criteria for evaluating facilities, including alignment with the Education Plan; - facilities options; - o key support, e.g. charter support organizations, banks; - o community involvement; and - o financing requirements. - The facilities financing plan is based on realistic market expectations and includes contingencies in the case that the preferred financing method is unavailable.